Hoka Challenger 8 Review | Worth It In 2026?

 However, with the 8 the outsole features more grooves in between the 4mm lugs.
 I noticed this upgrade RIGHT AWAY.

 My foot was able to flex further due to the grooves, but it also helped shed mud and gravel faster than ever before.
-This is paramount, because of the shallow nature of the 4mm lugs.
+This is a game-changer, especially since 4mm lugs are relatively shallow for technical mud.

 The Challenger 8 also regains the crown as the best “Trail To Road Shoe”.
 The transition from a gravel trail to asphalt or concrete is seamless and very subtle.
 This also adds to the versatility of the shoe for dual usage as a trail shoe and regular running shoe.

 Overall, the Challenger 8 has some of the best traction for versatile terrain with some limitations on technical terrain.
-We are happy to reappoint it as the best trail to road shoe of 2025.
+I’m confidently ranking it as the premier road-to-trail hybrid for 2026.

 Stability & Support 8.5/10 (20%)